Does pet insurance cover desexing in Australia?

 To find out if any particular pet insurance provider does cover desexing, carefully read their policy’s PDS (Product Disclosure Statements).
 Be sure to look for any information about exclusions, excesses, and annual limits related to desexing coverage.

-While desexing is not usually covered under pet insurance, it’s still recommended to take out a pet insurance policy for your dog or cat to make sure you can provide them with the best possible care when they’re sick or injured.
+While desexing is not usually covered under pet insurance, of course it’s still recommended to take out a pet insurance policy for your dog or cat to make sure you can provide them with the best possible care when they’re sick or injured.

 How much does desexing cost?